DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/schedule.md

   - No quizzes, the quiz category (20%) will now be used three sound design exercises.
 - [Haunted Horror Sound Effects for UI](../lectures/week-3/ui-effects-horror/)
 - [UI with Vital](https://www.youtube.com/watch?v=2h5iOE7Txys) - synthesized
+  - We won't cover this in class, but it's fund to learn about Vital.

 > [Exercise 2: UI Sound Library](../assignments/exercises/exercise-2/) - DUE next Tuesday by the start of class